microsoft/Data-Science-For-Beginners/3-Data-Visualization/09-visualization-quantities/README.md

 ![outliers](images/labeled-wingspan.png)
 ## Filter your data

 Both the Bald Eagle and the Prairie Falcon, while probably very large birds, appear to be mislabeled, with an extra `0` added to their maximum wingspan.
-It's unlikely that you'll meet a Bald Eagle with a 25 meters wingspan, but if so, please let us know!
+It's unlikely that you'll meet a Bald Eagle with a 25 meter wingspan, but if so, please let us know!
 Let's create a new dataframe without those two outliers:

 ```python
 plt.title('Max Wingspan in Centimeters')